 2019-2020 Guidelines for School Actions

-Every year, CPS develops The CEO's Guidelines for School Actions (Guidelines).
-The Guidelines set out the rules the District must follow in order to propose any school actions (e.g. Co-location, Reassignment Boundary Change, Consolidation).
-School actions must be announced by December 1st.
-The DRAFT Guidelines must be posted on or before October 1st and CPS will collect feedback for 21 days.
-After reviewing the feedback and consulting with principals, teachers, and community members, CPS may release an updated version of the DRAFT Guidelines.
-If CPS does release an updated version of the DRAFT Guidelines, the new version will also be subject to a 21-day feedback period.
-After observing the 21-day feedback period the District will release a FINAL version of the Guidelines.
-The DRAFT Guidelines can be found below:
+Every year, CPS develops the CEO's Guidelines for School Actions (Guidelines).
+The Guidelines set out the rules the district must follow in order to propose any school actions (e.g. Co-location, Reassignment Boundary Change, Consolidation).
+School actions must be announced by December 1.
+The DRAFT Guidelines must be posted on or before October 1, and CPS will collect feedback for 21 days.
+After observing the 21-day feedback period, the district has now released FINAL Guidelines.

 Independent Hearing Officers